mrmoxon/mrmoxon.github.io/_posts/2024-07-03-objective-morality.markdown

 ### Part 1: Moral Objectivity<a id="part-1"></a>

-To start, let's build a basic method to compare everything that matters to conscious beings.
-In order to do so, we must establish that morality is an objective facet of reality, and recognise that while this implies the existence of objective truths, approximating them in practice is very challenging.
+To start with the axioms and build up, let's consider a basic method to compare everything that matters to conscious beings.
+In order to do so, we must establish that morality can be an objective facet of reality, and recognise that while this implies the existence of objective truths, approximating them in practice is very challenging.

 <br>